 Make sure your tires are properly inflated.

-Check placarded vehicles with dual tires at the start of each trip and when you park.
-You must check the tires each time you stop.
+You must examine each tire on a motor vehicle at the beginning of each trip and each time the vehicle is parked.

 The only acceptable way to check tire pressure is to use a tire pressure gauge.

 Do not drive with a tire that is leaking or flat except to the nearest safe place to fix it.
 Remove any overheated tire.
 Place it a safe distance from your vehicle.
-Do not drive until you correct the cause of the overheating.
+Don't drive until you correct the cause of the overheating.
 Remember to follow the rules about parking and attending placarded vehicles.
-They apply even when checking, repairing or replacing tires.
+They apply even when checking, repairing, or replacing tires.